Hypersonic flight: Rand 2017 assessment

 In 2017 Rand Corporation estimated that in less than a decade, hypersonic missiles would proliferate.
 In the same way that anti-ballistic missiles were developed as countermeasures to ballistic missiles, countermeasures to Hypersonics were not in development as of 2019. $157.4 million was allocated in the FY2020 Pentagon budget for hypersonic defense, out of $2.6 billion for all hypersonic-related research. $207 million of the FY2021 budget was allocated to defensive hypersonics.
 Both the US and Russia withdrew from the Intermediate-Range Nuclear Forces (INF) Treaty in February 2019.
 By 2021 the Missile Defense Agency was funding regional countermeasures against hypersonic weapons in their glide phase.
-CSIS assessed that hypersonic defense should be take US priority over hypersonic weapons.
+The United States Center for Strategic and International Studies assessed that hypersonic defense should take priority in that country over hypersonic weapons.
 (Note: In the CSIS report and discussion of Hypersonic missile defense, one of the panelists, Kelley M. Sayler (Congressional Research Service) summarized the situation (as of 7 February 2022) and quoted Michael Griffin's assessment that Hypersonic cruise missiles are 10 to 20 times dimmer than ballistic missiles.)